 Food Day's platform is very broad and goes across all sectors of the food movement, from public health to animal welfare.
-Food Day 2013 focused on food education as a way to improve our diets, address obesity and other health issues, and started with schools and campuses.
+Food Day 2015 will focus on greener diets as a way to address health and environmental issues.

 Food Justice: In 2014, Food Day had a special focus on issues related to food justice.
 Food Day envisions food that is healthy, affordable, and produced with care for the environment, farm animals, and the people who grow, harvest, and serve it.

 Food Education: Children who know where our food comes from and how to cook meals will have a big advantage when it comes to being healthy and avoiding chronic diseases.
 Introducing kids to new fruits, vegetables, and whole grains—along with a few basic recipes—can put them on track to make smart food choices for life.
 If you teach a child to cook, a lot of other things fall into place.
 In 2013, Food Day's theme was food education.